sedostheatre/sedos.co.uk/input/events/rehearsed-teading-of-the-lieutenant-of-inishmore.md

 ---
-title: Rehearsed teading of The Lieutenant of Inishmore
+title: Rehearsed reading of The Lieutenant of Inishmore
 times:
   - time: 2020-05-31 07:00+01:00
 image: /assets/cat.jpg